crosslandwa/wac.scheduling/README.md

  * The emitted interval object looks like:
  * { toMs: function, nextRepeatTime: { toMs: function } }
  * toMs gives the interval time (in milliseconds)
- * nextRepeatTime.toMs gives the absoliute (scheduled) time when the next repeat will occur (in milliseconds) *
+ * nextRepeatTime.toMs gives the absolute (scheduled) time when the next repeat will occur (in milliseconds) *
  * note nextRepeatTime is omitted if the Repeater is not currently running */